Do you ever find that the smell of local foods is one of your strongest travel memories?

 Try to fit in one tour guided by a local.
-There are many wonderful tours and classes led by expats or long-term residents (for example this food tour of the Lower East Side in New York), but travel is also about coming into contact with the local culture so don't let that dimension pass you by.
+There are many wonderful tours and classes led by expats or long-term residents (I thoroughly enjoyed this food tour of the Lower East Side in New York), but travel is also about coming into contact with the local culture so don't let that dimension pass you by.

 Don't just be an onlooker.
 I've attended classes where one student stood at the front preparing everything while the others watched.
 You need to get your own hands wet and taste your own meal if you're ever going to understand exactly what went into preparing it.

 Try different courses.
 Some places are known for starters - tapas and mezze for example - while others are known for stews or desserts.
 Focus each meal on a different part of the meal each time.

-Avoid asking for ingredient changes unless you're truly allergic - especially in places where you know the chef pours her heart into her art.
+Avoid asking for ingredient changes unless you're truly allergic or despise something - especially in places where you know the chef pours her heart into her art.
 Each ingredient has its place and it's the package that makes the experience a marvellously balanced one.

 Reserve or at least call ahead - especially if you have your heart set on eating in a specific place.
 I've at times been disappointed to find a place full, closed or otherwise unavailable.
 Your hotel desk can make the call if you don't speak the language!

 Remember that food tourism includes drinks.
 Wine, of course, but I'm thinking chocolate con churros in Spain or Turkish coffee, as specialized as the food.

 Check for cleanliness because standards differ.
 If things are a little messier than you're used to, that doesn't mean you're facing a health emergency.
 Still, keep an eye on hygiene.

 Don't be afraid of street food.
 If it's cooked freshly, cleanly, at high heat right in front of you, it will be as safe as anything else you eat, possibly even safer than hotel food that may have skipped a link in the food chain.